hjshreya/Library-System-Project/README.md

 # Library Management System

-The Library Management System is a Python-based command-line application designed to streamline library operations.
+The Library Management System is a system designed to streamline library operations.
 It utilizes object-oriented programming (OOP) principles to manage books, users, and borrowing activities efficiently.

 ## Overview